 Raised beds are garden beds raised above the ground level in some fashion.
 They can be created by adding bricks, logs, and tin borders containing the soil within the bed.

-Raise beds can be from six inches to four feet tall.
-It all depends on your needs in the garden.
+Raise beds can be six inches to four feet tall.
+It all depends on your garden's needs.

 Step 1: Which type of raised bed is right for you?